Sertraline: Other indications

 Sertraline is approved for the treatment of post-traumatic stress disorder (PTSD).
-The National Institute for Clinical Excellence recommends it for patients who prefer drug treatment to a psychological one.
+The UK's National Institute for Clinical Excellence recommends it for patients who prefer drug treatment to a psychological one.
 Other guidelines also suggest sertraline as a first-line option for pharmacological therapy.
 When necessary, long-term pharmacotherapy can be beneficial.
 There are both negative and positive clinical trial results for sertraline, which may be explained by the types of psychological traumas, symptoms, and comorbidities included in the various studies.
 Positive results were obtained in trials that included predominantly women (75%) with a majority (60%) having physical or sexual assault as the traumatic event.
 Somewhat contrary to the above suggestions, a meta-analysis of sertraline clinical trials for PTSD found it to be statistically superior to placebo in the reduction of PTSD symptoms but the effect size was small.
 Another meta-analysis relegated sertraline to the second line, proposing trauma focused psychotherapy as a first-line intervention.
-The authors noted that Pfizer had declined to submit the results of a negative trial for inclusion in the meta-analysis making the results unreliable.
+The authors noted that Pfizer had declined to submit the results of a negative trial for inclusion in the meta-analysis, making the results unreliable.

 Sertraline, when taken daily, can be useful for the treatment of premature ejaculation.
 A disadvantage of sertraline is that it requires continuous daily treatment to delay ejaculation significantly.

 A 2019 systematic review suggested that sertraline may be a good way to control anger, irritability, and hostility in depressed patients and patients with other comorbidities.

+Therapeutic dosage

+Both sides of a single 100mg Sertraline pill.